Lundalogik/move-to-go/Checklist.md

 ## Post migration
 - [ ] Turn of and delete the application from staging
-- [ ] Can the source of the mogration be used as a template for other migrations?
+- [ ] Can the source of the migration be used as a template for other migrations?
 - [ ] Improve documentation on GitHub
 - [ ] Improve checklist on GitHub